quasar-project/corona/README.md

 - CMake 3.25 or higher

 - MinGW toolchain v.
 11 or higher.
-You can use MSVC toolchain if you wish, in that case, uncomment conan profile path in `build.py` and comment old profile path
+You can use MSVC toolchain if you wish, but don't forget to pass `--compiler=msvc` to file *build.py*

 - Qt version 6.5.0 or higher with this optional modules: